pttoth/fhDOOM/README.md

 ## Installation

  * Download Binaries here: http://www.facinghell.com/fhdoom/fhDOOM-1.5.2-1414.zip
+ * The recommended way to install fhDOOM is to unpack fhDOOM into its own directory and copy only those files from the original Doom3 that are needed:
    * Extract zip to a location of your choice (e.g. c:\games)
    * Copy 5 files from the original DOOM3 (CD or Steam) to base directory of fhDOOM (e.g. c:\games\fhDOOM\base):
       * pak000.pk4
       * pak001.pk4
       * pak002.pk4
       * pak003.pk4
       * pak004.pk4
    * Start game by clicking on fhDOOM.exe
    * Don't forget to change the game's resolution (fhDOOM does not yet select your native resolution automatically).
+ * Alternatively you can unpack the downloaded zip directly into an existing  Doom3 installation.
+   * As mentioned before, fhDOOM contains the last official patch (1.31), so some files (pak00[5-8].pk4 and Default.cfg) will be overwritten if this patch is already installed (e.g. you installed patch 1.31 manually or installed the game via Steam).
+Skipping these files should be fine as well.
+   * fhDOOM is usually not tested in combination with other mods, so if you have other stuff installed all bets are off.
+   * If you run into any issues, please try the clean and recommended installation as described above.
+   * Future releases will very likely include a variant without the additional files from patch 1.31 to make this a bit easier.

 ## FAQ